gauthig/greenbutton-influxdb/devnotes/contributing.md

 # Contributing to the project
 There are various ways to contribute to any open source Github project besides coding.
-Reporting issues, fetaure requsts, documentaion updates...
+Reporting issues, feature requests, documentation updates.

----

--
 #### Documentation! :page_with_curl:

 Please help improve documentation with your inputs to our READMEs, examples, and FAQs.